Kejun-WU/Kejun-WU.github.io/_pages/about.md

 # Students
 I'm honored to have participated in the supervision of these excellent students:

+- J. Liang, Intern Student, Huazhong University of Science and Technology (LLMs on multimedia understanding)
+- Q. Zeng, Intern Student, Huazhong University of Science and Technology (MLLMs on Medical Radiology/Pathology)
-- F. Li, Master Student, Huazhong University of Science and Technology (LLMs on Byte-domain semantics understanding)
+- F. Li, Master Student, Huazhong University of Science and Technology (LLMs on Byte-domain  understanding)
 - C. Zhang, Ph.D Student, Huazhong University of Science and Technology (LLMs on signal processing)
 - R. Wang, Ph.D Student, Harbin Engineering University (LLMs on fine-grained recognition)
 - S. Wang, Ph.D Student, Harbin Engineering University (LLMs on SAR image anomaly detection)